JoseQuintas/hwgui/contrib/qrdecode/ReadMe.txt

     Process the result by reading the output file line by line in your HWGUI app to your own needs.
-    The following HWGUI function help to read a text file with the result
-    of the scan: hwg_RdLn().
+    The following HWGUI function helps to read a text file with the result of the scan: hwg_RdLn().
     It has as autodetect for line endings for Windows/DOS, UNIX/LINUX and MacOS.